 | Industrial | Warehouses, distribution, manufacturing.
 E-commerce driving demand |

 Multifamily is where most residential investors start their commercial journey.
-It still involves housingβsomething you understandβbut gets valued like commercial property.
+It still involves housing—something you understand—but gets valued like commercial property.
 Buildings with 5+ units fall into this category.

 Office means business tenants with professional operations.
 Leases tend to be longer (3-7 years common).
 But office is sensitive to business cycles and remote work trends.
 Location matters intensely.
+For detailed guidance on office building financing including tenant analysis and NNN lease structures, see our complete Canadian investors guide.

 Retail serves consumer-facing businesses.
 E-commerce has hit this sector hard, but well-located retail with the right tenant mix still performs.
 Understanding foot traffic patterns and tenant synergy matters here.
+For an in-depth look, see our guide to retail property investment for beginners.
+When you’re ready to finance retail properties, our complete guide on retail property financing for Canadian investors explains anchor tenants, CAM charges, and lender requirements.

 Industrial is the hot sector right now.
 E-commerce needs warehouses.
 Distribution centers.
 Last-mile delivery facilities.
 Tenant stability tends to be strong with longer leases.